cexplorer/lists/README.md

 # Lists

 Lists creation is very universal.
-You can group your friends and have all in one url available or you can use it for listing alliances on cexplorer.io.
+You can group your friends and have all in one url available or you can use it for listing alliances on cexplorer.io (https://cexplorer.io/list)

 ## Add your pool into list

 Simply create PR into a selected list.
+Please provide some evidence/info why you are adding selected pool or so.

 ## File structure

 Json-valid simple array with pool_id (bech32)

-## Automatization
+## Own list

-Go to "Edit" section of list and you can see there "External URL".
-Simply add your url to json file there and we will once a day sync and update diffs.

-Structure of json file is here: [https://github.com/cardanians/cexplorer.io/blob/main/examples/list_testnet.json](https://raw.githubusercontent.com/cardanians/cexplorer.io/main/examples/list_testnet.json) (its just simple json array with pool IDs)
+If you want create your own list, it is possible.
+Log in cexplorer.io, go to "Content console" and create your own list there.
+You can add manually pool which you need to have there or insert there syncing url.